cpiles/ionic-social-buttons/readme.md

 ***
 **ionic-social-buttons** is a set of classes that contain contain social buttos from ionicons by Ionic Framework
  ***
+ Take a look at it with Ionic View using ID: 29dc4af3
+ ***
+ Take a look at it with github https://github.com/cpiles/ionic-social-buttons
+ ***
- Please rate this plugin @ [Ionic Market](https://market.ionic.io/plugins/ionic-social-buttons)
+ Please rate this plugin @ [Ionic Market](https://market.ionic.io/themes/ionic-social-buttons)

 ### Prerequisites